Not all herbal laxatives are the same!

 You’ll find that many formulas for bowel regularity contain either a gentle demulcent like psyllium seeds or some kind of purgative herb, like cascara sagrada.

-Using herbs to maintain regularity is helpful when one wants to stay away from unnatural medication that create dependency.
+Using herbs to maintain regularity is helpful when one wants to stay away from unnatural medication that can lead to dependency.

 Need help keeping regular?
-I’d be happy to give a free 15-minute consultation to meet you and discuss your most present health needs!
+I’d be happy to give a free 15-minute consultation to meet you and discuss your most present health needs.
+We’ll look at potential root causes, easy ways to incorporate herbs and health foods into your lifestyle, and gentle movement like qigong and massage to keep your Qi flowing.
+Acupuncture and herbal medicine work well together for digestive health!